xieweiAlex/English_Learning/words-review.md

 ## words-Apr-25.md ##
 words/2025/words-Apr-25.md
-Investors realise Trump’s pause was not the **salvation** it appeared. -
 Fees and **interdictions** by law enforcement reduce the overall take, but North Korea can expect to receive “definitely 80%, maybe 90%” of the funds it steals. -
 Congress is **inert**, but a **deft** Supreme Court might contain him. -
 The minister preached a **sermon** on the **parable** of the lost sheep. -